UCLALibrary/pt-tools/README.md

 ## ptrm

 Ptrm is a rm-like tool that can delete things from within a Pairtree object or remove a Pairtree object altogether.
+There is also the ability to delete files and directories in the object as long as the subpath to that file or directory is provided.

 The basic command is